Apartment for rent in Vietnam, Experts urge Ha Noi to develop rental housing

-At present, rental housing makes up about 14 per cent of the capital city's total housing area.
+At present, rental housing makes up about 14 per cent of the capital city's,

 Property management in Vietnam Vietnam apartment for rent Real estate hanoi Real estate ho chi minh Vietnam real estate market Real estate in vietnam Hanoi real estate Real estate vietnam Apartment for rent in Vietnam Hochiminh real estate Apartment in hochiminh

-The city aims to have rental housing projects accounting for 25 per cent of housing projects in the next three years.
-The target percentage will rise to 30 per cent by 2020.
+The city aims to have rental housing projects accounting for 25 per cent of housing projects in the next three, The target percentage will rise to 30 per cent by 2020.

 More support policies were needed to attract investors to the sector, he said, adding that developers should diversify rental housing to meet a wide range of budgets.

-Nghiem also urged the city to pay more attention to housing in the city's rural areas, as up to 11 per cent of housing in these areas was, Vietnam real estate market
+Nghiem also urged the city to pay more attention to housing in the city's rural areas, as up to 11 per cent of housing in these areas was uncompleted or dilapidated.

 Former principal of the University of Construction Pham Ngoc Dang said investors had been focusing too much on quick profits in the commercial housing sector at the expense of developing low-cost housing and housing for the rental segment.